19.3: Regulation of Oxidative Phosphorylation

 There are two types of proton leaks:

-• an inducible leak through specific proteins, adenine nucleotide translocase (ANT), and uncoupling proteins (UCPs), which leads to loss of energy as heat.
-They can be activated by fatty acids as well as ROS.
+- an inducible leak through specific proteins, adenine nucleotide translocase (ANT), and uncoupling proteins (UCPs), which leads to loss of energy as heat.
+Fatty acids as well as ROS can activate them.
 A particular UCP, UCP1, is found most abundantly in brown fat in mammals.

 The basal leak occurs in the presence of inhibitors of ANT (carboxyatractylate) and UCP1 (GDP).
 It can be significant (about 25% of the resting metabolic rate of liver cells and up to 50% in respiring skeletal muscle cells).
 It is less understood than inducible leaks and does appear to be attributed to ANT in some fashion.

 When oligomycin, which inhibits the collapse of the proton gradient through ATP synthase, is added to mitochondria, the proton gradient (protonmotive force, Δp) decreases.
-The rate of leakage increases exponentially with increasing Δp, so it represents non-Ohmic leakage.
+The leakage rate increases exponentially with increasing Δp, representing non-Ohmic leakage.
 Ohmic leakage would give a linear dependence on Δp.
-This can be seen from a rearrangement of Ohm's Law (V=IR) to give I = V/R = conductance(V), where V is voltage, I is the current (analogous to the leak), R is resistance and 1/R is conductance.
+This can be seen from a rearrangement of Ohm's Law (V=IR) to give I = V/R = conductance(V), where V is voltage, I is the current (analogous to the leak), R is resistance, and 1/R is conductance.
 The exponentially increasing non-Ohmic leakage (usually measured by O2 uptake in the presence of oligomycin) shown in the inserted graph in Figure 2, is not associated with non-specific membrane damage.

 A particular uncoupling membrane protein, UCP1, is especially prevalent in hibernators, small mammals, and human infants, which allows them to stay warm.
 The UCP family is activated by fatty acids, which may act as required cofactors for the protein or as antagonists of the inhibition of UCPs by nucleotide diphosphates.

-Two methods are used to determine the efficiency of coupling of oxidation and phosphorylation.
+Two methods are used to determine the efficiency of the coupling of oxidation and phosphorylation.

-• One is to determine the ADP/O ratio as both are substrates for oxphos, where O represents the amount of O2 consumed in the conversion of a defined amount of ADP to ATP when ADP is at high levels (which might not be physiologically relevant).
+- One is to determine the ADP/O ratio as both are substrates for oxphos, where O represents the amount of O2 consumed in converting a defined amount of ADP to ATP when ADP is at high levels (which might not be physiologically relevant).
 This would give the maximum phosphorylation rate (defined as state 3).

 Figure \(\PageIndex{3}\): Generation of NADH on the combined reaction of hexokinase and glucose-6-phosphate dehydrogenase.